FAMILY SELF-SUFFICIENCY PROGRAM (FSS)

-The Mandatory Earned IncomeDisallowance (MEID) Program is for eligible residents of Troy Housing Authority.
+The Mandatory Earned IncomeDisallowance (MEID) Program is for eligible disabled residents of Troy Housing Authority and participants in the Housing Choice Voucher Program.
 Under MEID, a resident may be able to keep money earned as income instead of paying it towards rent increases.
 MEID can result in significant savings to a household.
 If you want more information or think you or any member of your household might qualify please discuss MEID with your Asset Manager.
 We can’t give you this financial benefit unless you tell us all your household sources of income, especially whenever they change.